Performance Analytics Group

-The Performance Analytics Expert Group (“P Group”) is a forum for performance analytics professionals to discuss and develop ideas, concepts and theories relating to performance measurement and analysis, and produce working papers for submission to industry associations and regulators.
+The Performance Analytics Group (“P Group”) is a forum for performance analytics professionals to discuss and develop ideas, concepts and theories relating to performance measurement and analysis, and contribute to working papers for submission to industry associations and regulators.

 The charter of the P Group is: